ideas-labo/DaL-ext/README.md

 - **results**:
 contains the raw experiment results for all the research questions.

+- **supplementary_materials**：
+contains all the supplementary files for the paper, such as the full list of systematic literature review studies that are related to sparsity, as mentioned in the paper.

 - **utils**
 contains utility functions to build DNN models.

 - **DaL_main.py**:
 the *main program* for using DaL, which automatically reads data from csv files, trains and evaluates, and save the results.

-- **SLR_full_list.xlsb**:
-The full list of systematic literature review studies that are related to feature sparsity, as mentioned in the paper.

 - **requirements.txt**:
 the necessary packages required to run the program.